Garden of the Gods Elopement Guide: How to Plan an Unforgettable Day in Colorado Springs

 • Extra hair ties or touch-up kit

-Choosing the right place to stay can make your Garden of the Gods wedding feel even more seamless and special.
+Choosing the right place to stay can make your Garden of the Gods elopement feel even more seamless and special.
 Whether you want a cozy cabin, a boutique hotel, or a luxury suite, Colorado Springs and nearby Manitou Springs have options for every vibe.
 My ultimate favorite area for couples is Cascade or Green Mountain Falls – just outside of town.
 It feels like a hidden forest retreat, but you’re still only 15 minutes from downtown, making it perfect for an elopement or small wedding at Garden of the Gods.

 Hotels: